bradb345/project-1/README.md

-The first Project of my GA London course was to create a grid-based game using HTML, CSS and JavasScript.
+The first project of my GA London course was to create a grid-based game using HTML, CSS and JavaScript.
 Students were given a list of games to choose from and a week to complete the game, I chose Snake but decided to keep things fresh I would tweak the game slightly by giving it a Tron theme, but kept the snake syntax in my code.